oracle/node-oracledb/doc/api.md

 The text of the error message.

 The error may be a standard Oracle message with a prefix like ORA or PLS.
-Alternatively it may be a driver specific error prefixed with NJS or DPI.
+Alternatively it may be a node-oracledb specific error prefixed with NJS or DPI.

 A single line error message may look like this: